Parameter Tuning Guide

 Model Hyperparameters

 Model hyperparameters are mathematical adjustments that help the system’s stochastic sampler converge to optimal solutions.
-TitanQ’s two hyperparameters, coupling_mult
+TitanQ’s two hyperparameters, beta

 , drastically affect the resulting solution identified and therefore should be the 1st place to investigate when tuning.

-The way that we map problems onto our system is that there is a mapping between the initial QUBO graph, and the graph that is actually solved on the hardware (a bipartite RBM graph).
+To map problems onto the TitanQ system, we use a mapping between the initial problem graph, and the graph that is actually solved on the hardware (a bipartite RBM graph).
 This is the mapping from A) to B) in the figure below.

 This is enforced as a soft constraint between the logical nodes and the physical nodes, where there are 2 physical nodes for each logical node (For more context, see this example of the difference between logical and physical nodes https://link.springer.cocm/article/10.1007/s11128-008-0082-9 ).
 This constraint is represented by the red dotted line in the above figure B).
 The coupling_mult